Travel guide · USA · Canada · Mexico · June–July 2026

 The 2026 World Cup is the biggest in history: 48 teams, 3 countries and 16 host cities — and all of North America will be buzzing.
 You do not need to understand football to enjoy it.
 The World Cup is culture, food, atmosphere, emotion and a truly unique travel experience.

-Think of it as a huge festival happening across multiple stadiums at the same time, spread through incredible cities such as New York, Los Angeles, Miami, Toronto and Mexico City.
-You choose a city, a match and step into an atmosphere that very few people in the world ever get to experience.
+Think of it as a huge festival happening across multiple stadiums at the same time, spread across cities such as New York / New Jersey, Philadelphia, Miami, Toronto and Mexico City.
+You can choose one city, one match or build a broader trip — and for Brazil in the group stage, the US East Coast is now the clearest planning logic.

 This guide explains how the tournament works, which cities are involved, how to buy tickets and what to prepare — and most importantly, how to turn it into a memorable trip even if you are not a football die-hard.